 where the arrows specify the rational singular points in the projective spaces where the Grams should be localized after maximal cut.
-These exactly correspond to the two independent irrational letters in the CDEs.
+These exactly correspond to the two independent algebraic letters in the CDEs.

-We have implemented the above algorithm into a \texttt{Mathematica} package \cite{github}.
-Although this package is currently in a proof-of-concept stage and has not been fully polished, it is already capable of producing numerous intriguing results, as will be discussed in the next Section.
+Having outlined our algorithm in the last two sections, we now turn to present some intriguing results obtained using its automated implementation.